To report an absence, please call the Attendance Office at 908-638-2120 or email Michele Pennucci at email@example.com.

-Every parent, guardian or other person having custody and control of a child between the ages of six (6) and sixteen (16) years shall cause such child regularly to attend the public schools for children of similar grades and attainments or to receive instruction elsewhere than at school (18A: 38-25).
+In accordance with the provisions of N.J.S.A.
+18A:38-25, every parent, guardian or other person having custody and control of a child between the ages of six (6) and sixteen (16) years shall cause the child to regularly to attend school.
+The Board of Education requires students enrolled in the school district to attend school regularly in accordance with the laws of the State.

 School attendance is the responsibility of the student and the parents.
 The student who absents himself/herself from school/class impedes and complicates the teaching-learning process.